bsdpot/potluck/consul/README.md

 # Usage

-You can connect to the dashboard on port 8500 of your jail IP address, with the example above that would be http://192.168.178.102:8500.
+You can connect to the dashboard on port 8500 of your jail IP address.